 At the interview stage, you will likely have one interview for each subject of the joint honours.
-This means making sure you’re prepared for both; Inside Uni’s extensive interview guides and testimonies are a good starting point for interview preparation.
+This means making sure you’re prepared for both!
+You can use our interview insights 🔗 🌟 to help you prepare for your interviews.

 Did you spot a typo or formatting issue?
 Let us know by emailing us at [email protected].